 Looking for the best travel blogs ever on Indiana Jo?
 Read on…

-I usually start the New Year with a wish list of the places I want to visit in the coming year (you can see where I wanted to go in 2012, 2013, 2014 and 2015).
+I usually start the New Year with a wish list of the places I want to visit in the coming year.
 Sometimes I get to the places as planned.
 More often than not, I visit a whole bunch of different, random places that have not made it onto any list.

 2016 A Year for Armchair Travel

 So, why am I not doing my travel wish list this year?
 Well, if you’ve been following me on Facebook, you’ll know that I injured my knee at the end of 2015 while I was sailing around the British Virgin Islands and I’m currently grounded in the UK, facing the possibility of surgery and physiotherapy to get myself back on my two adventuring feet.